meilerlab/vustruct/webfront/README.md

 - implements RESTAPI calls which:
 1. record job identifiers which are in process
 2. rebuild local websites in file system from emerging vustruct .tar.gz files

+## <ins>functions.php.tail</ins>

+Hook forms to validate gravity forms user interface entries and launch the pipeline as final part of SUBMIT processing